dassujan/STANDARD-THREE/ENG-I_QUESTION.md

 1. **Match the adjectives with their nouns:**
    (5 marks, 1 mark each)
+   **Instructions:** Match each adjective from Column A with the most suitable noun from Column B.
     | Column A (Adjectives) | Column B (Nouns) |
     |-----------------------|------------------|
     | 1. deep               | a. car          |